ryanhagerty/mister-moji/README.md

   * Notice the alignment of the matrix in relation to the zero in this photo:
     * Connect the ribbon on the matrix to the bonnet
     * Connect one of the white connectors to the matrix.
 We don't need to worry about the other.
-    * Connect the pitchfork connects to the bonnet, aligning the colors so they match this photo (red positive/black negative)
+    * Connect the pitchfork connecters to the bonnet, aligning the colors so they match this photo (red positive/black negative).
+Tighten with a screwdriver so they don't fall out.
 * Plug the Matrix power supply into the bonnet.
 Yea!

 ### Prepare for the Matrix library / install required dependencies